Ready As I Am Going To Be!

 Here is what I DO have ready:

 I found a 4 leg steel twin frame.
 I bought a memory foam mattress that fits it perfectly.
-I had some peg board cut to go on the frame, under the mattress (for ventilation and firmness).
 Insta bed!
+I also had some peg board cut to go on the frame, under the mattress (for ventilation and firmness).
 It’s kind of big (75 x 39) so it takes up a lot of space and securing it right now consists of several bungee cords, but it’s comfy and it works.

-The bed has 14.4 inches of height clearance underneath so I have Rubbermaid containers with my things in them stored under the bed.
+The bed has 14.4 inches of height clearance underneath.
+Perfect for storing stuff!
+So I purchased Rubbermaid containers, put my things in them and stored them under the bed.

 I have picked out and will be purchasing a foldable table to cook on and use as a desk for my laptop.

 I’ve purchased, and will soon install, a blackout curtain on tension shower rod behind front seats for privacy to the back.

 I tinted my windows and will soon be installing a double layer of sheer panels around the back van windows.
 I did a rudimentary test of the setup and I believe it is going to be great at blocking any remaining visibility to the inside.
 Plus it looks pretty.
 I still plan to cut Reflectix to fit in the windows for added privacy and to deflect the sun during the day.

 I’ve purchased a 5-gallon bucket and a pipe insulating foam thing and will be making a toilet much like the one Bob Wells has done videos on.
 If it works, fantastic.
 If not, I have picked out a camp toilet am confident will suit my needs.